yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 ## Bug fixes and improvements

-[bunnei](https://github.com/bunnei) [changed the values for `Multicore`, `Asynchronous GPU` and `Assembly Shaders`](https://github.com/yuzu-emu/yuzu/pull/4805) to enabled by default.
+[bunnei](https://github.com/bunnei) [changed the values for `Multicore`, `Asynchronous GPU` and `Assembly Shaders`](https://github.com/yuzu-emu/yuzu/pull/4805) to be enabled by default.
 This will help provide a much better experience out of the box to all users that haven't changed those values already.
 Some other advanced settings like `Asynchronous shaders` are not altered by this change as they still require further testing and bug-fixing.

 By [implementing CUBE textures and fixing an issue with arrays,](https://github.com/yuzu-emu/yuzu/pull/4766) [Rodrigo](https://github.com/ReinUsesLisp) made the `Pikmin 3: Deluxe Demo` playable.
 This will most likely help in making the final game playable.